basitkhurram/shopify/README.md

 URL = "http://shopicruit.myshopify.com/products.json"

-Total cost of all purchases, before tax:$	588.16.
+Total cost of all purchases, before tax:
+$	588.16.

 Total tax on all (taxable) purchases at 13.0% average tax rate: